nholthaus/units/README.md

       |                                   ~~~~~~^~~~~~~
 ```

+The rejected operations for a quantity measured from an arbitrary origin are tabulated above, and the affine and
+decibel rules are explained in [affine temperature](docs/explain/affine-temperature.md) and
-The full set of rejected operations, with the diagnostic each produces on GCC, Clang, and MSVC, is in
+[scales](docs/explain/scales.md).
+The broader set of rejected operations, with the diagnostic each produces on GCC,
+Clang, and MSVC, is in
 [Type safety](docs/explain/type-safety.md).
 The diagnostics there are captured from the compilers by the
 test harness.